john9francis/radiation-modeling/Geant4-install-instructions.md

 At this point, Visual Studio should open.
 Make sure you have the "ALL_BUILD" option selected, then go to the top bar and click on Build, and Build solution.

-After like an hour or more, it will finish building.
+After like an hour or more, it will finish building...
+But you're not quite done yet.

+### 3. Don't forget to install the last little bit

+For some reason, the Geant4 setup files don't install all the header files which are neccesary for the thing to run.
+So we need to find the "Install" solution, and build that manually.

 ## Step 3: Postinstall setup